jamiedidthis/quartz/content/books/underland.md

 ---
 > _For to think in deep time can be a means not of escaping our troubled present, but rather of re-imagining it; countermanding its quick greeds and furies with older, slower stories of making and unmaking._

-Three different siren calls for me: geology, linguistics, and [[notes/deep time|deep time]].
+Three different siren calls for me: geology, linguistics, and [[notes/deep time decenters the human|deep time]].
 Make that four: storytelling.
 Brilliant, beautiful, haunting, and thought-provoking book.